plexguide/Huntarr-Radarr/README.md

 - **Command Failures**: If search commands fail, try using the Radarr UI to verify what commands are available in your version
 - **Logs**: Check the container logs with `docker logs huntarr-radarr` if running in Docker
 - **Debug Mode**: Enable `DEBUG_MODE=true` to see detailed API responses and process flow
-- **State Files**: The script stores state in `/tmp/huntarr-radarr-state/` - if something seems stuck, you can try deleting these files
+- **State Files**: The script stores state in `/tmp/huntarr-state/` - if something seems stuck, you can try deleting these files
+- **Timeout Errors**: If you see "Read timed out" errors, increase the `API_TIMEOUT` value to give Radarr more time to respond

 ---